-What Does Harvey Weinstein Have To Do With Me for Board Members
+What Does Harvey Weinstein Have To Do With Board Members?

-In this era of heightened awareness around sexual harassment in the workplace, does the board have any responsibility for ensuring corporate leaders protect employees, vendors, and contractors?
+In this era of heightened awareness around sexual harassment in the workplace, does the board have any responsibility to ensurecorporate leaders protect employees, vendors, and contractors?

 Make no mistake – whether you are in a private or public company --womenare talking.Women who have been asked for favors to make a deal, been treated inappropriately or subjected to “locker room talk” at work will damage your company’s brand and will litigate, holding not only the leadership team but the board accountable.